xFastas/COSC412_PROJECT/README.md

  https://www.youtube.com/watch?v=EIYapGbNRwk

 Once you have an API key with funds, open OpenAPI.java and place your API key inside the apiKey Variable.

+**Local Account**
+If you have any issues logging in or generating recipes from ChatGPT, feel free to use this account
+Username: root
+Password: TU440

+This is a demo account that displays a static recipe, great for Debugging/Demonstrations.